Liren666/dcase2022-few-shot/README.md

+# Few-shot Bioacoustic Event Detection

+This is our code for DCASE 2022 task 5 and built on the challenge <a href="https://github.com/c4dm/dcase-few-shot-bioacoustic"> baseline </a>.
+Few-shot learning is a highly promising paradigm for sound event detection.
+It is also an extremely good fit to the needs of users in bioacoustics, in which increasingly large acoustic datasets commonly need to be labelled for events of an identified category (e.g. species or call-type), even though this category might not be known in other datasets or have any yet-known label.
+While satisfying user needs, this will also benchmark few-shot learning for the wider domain of sound event detection (SED).

-# Prototypical_Network
+# Prototypical networks

-This is the deep learning baseline code for DCASE task 5.
 Prototypical networks were introduced by <a href="https://arxiv.org/abs/1703.05175">Snell et. al in 2017</a>.
 The core idea of the methodology is to learn an emebedding space where points cluster around a single prototype representation of each class.
 A non-linear mapping from the input space to embedding space is learnt using a convolutional neural network.
 Class prototype is calculated by taking a mean of its support set in the embedding space.
 Classification of a query point is conducted by finding the nearest class prototype.

 # Episodic training